 They’ll turn black and blister (which is good), flip them over and allow the other side to blacken and blister, then pull out of the oven.
 Put them in a freezer or zipper bag for a little while and the skins should just come right off.
 Chop them up and set them aside.

-You can take this soup a step further and add pork or chicken, too – we were going for a meatless meal since we don’t fare too much for pork products.
+You can take this soup a step further and add pork or chicken, too – it all depends on what your personal preference is.
 Adding pork would give it a tremendous flavor – but it is also just as good without meat, too.

 One last thing: make sure you wear some gloves when handling chiles — they can be very hot on your hands.